-Entry to the museum is free.
-A small number of books and pamphlets are available for sale, please see our Bath Stone Bookshop for a preview of the titles available.
+Entry to the museum is currently free.
+Books are available for sale, please see our Bath Stone Bookshop for a preview of titles available.

 To view the Museum of Bath Stone’s full Accessibility Guide, please follow this link: https://www.accessibilityguides.org/content/museum-bath-stone A downloadable copy is available via this link too.
 For accessibility enquiries, please contact Miranda Litchfield firstname.lastname@example.org or call 01225 837439.